How to Pay

 You must have one of these payment arrangements in place by the payment due date or your class registration may be canceled.
 If you are unable to attend, it is up to you to drop your courses.
 The only way to get a 100% credit of your tuition and mandatory fee charges is to drop your courses by the add/drop deadline.
 If you remain registered past the add/drop deadline, you are no longer eligible for a 100% credit of tuition and mandatory fees.
 See the withdrawal refund schedule for details about pro-rated credits of tuition and mandatory fees when you withdraw completely from the semester.

-Payment by Check, Wire, Credit Card, or Cash
+Payment by Check, Wire, Credit/Debit Card, or Cash

 Paying your student account balance online via PantherPay is the FASTEST payment method!

-- Online using PantherPay via PAWS: electronic check or credit card payments are accepted.
-Georgia State accepts MasterCard, Discover, and American Express credit cards for student account payments.
-There is a 2.75% (or $3.00 minimum) convenience fee for paying with a credit card.
+- Online using PantherPay via PAWS: electronic check or credit/debit card payments are accepted.
+Georgia State accepts Visa, MasterCard, Discover, and American Express credit/debit cards for student account payments.
+There is a 2.85% (or $3.00 minimum) convenience fee for paying with a credit/debit card.
 There is no fee for paying with an electronic check.

 - By mail.
 Send checks and money orders payable to Georgia State University to PO Box 5099, Atlanta, GA, 30302.
 Be sure to include your Panther ID on the payment.

-- In-person at the Cashier’s Office with cash, check or money order.
+- In-person at the Revenue, Receivables & Cashiering office with cash, check or money order.
 Card payments are not accepted (credit or debit).
+For Revenue, Receivables, & Cashiering office locations, hours and telephone numbers, click here.

-Returned Payments: A $35 returned payment fee is assessed for any type of returned payment applied to your account whether paid by you or a third party.
+Returned Check Payments: A $35 returned payment fee will be posted as a charge to your student account whether paid by you or a third party.

 You may be eligible for financial assistance (loans, scholarships, grants) to help with your college expenses.
 Review the financial aid process for information about applying.
 Be sure to complete all your outstanding requirements by the payment due date, or be prepared to use another method to pay your balance.
 Any amount not covered by your financial aid award must be paid by the deadline using another approved method.